ErikKalkoken/filterDropDown/README.md

 Extension for JQuery plug-in DataTables adding drop down filter elements for selected columns

 ## Description
 Adds a dropDown element for selected columns to a Datatable allowing the user to filter the table to only show rows containing a certain value. e.g. in a list of employees to only show the ones that have an office in a certain city.
+The filter element extracts all unique values from a column and adds them sorted and stripped as options.

 ## Features
  - Optionally works with Bootstrap 3 styling